Zeba-Sultana/Sultana_etal_2022/4_Modeling_STASNet/README.md

 The Script "fit_script_withExtRed.R" was used for building the model.
 This script was used separately with perturbation input file for XX (Suppl_Table_S4_XX_MIDAS.csv) and that for XO(Suppl_Table_S4_XO_MIDAS.csv.
 These are the input files carrying results from the perturbation experiments in the MIDAS format.
 The other input files that were common for both cell lines inlcude :
 (i) Network.tab : This file describes the network.
 It is tab separted file where each link present in the network is described on one row - first column has the name of the outgoing node, followed by a tab and name of the incoming node in the second column.
 Initailly, Network.tab will enlist all the links present in the literature-derived netwrok.
 During the network extension preocedure the selected link is added to the Network.tab.
-(ii) BasalActivity.dat : File that enlists all nodes that are assumed to have basal signaling activity.
+(ii) BasalActivity.dat : File that enlists all nodes that are assumed to have basal signaling activity, which are all nodes except the ligands(Lif, Igf1,Fgf4,ActA and Bmp4)

 * Subfolder : 2_Model_Extension